astrotars/stream-flutter/README.md

 The app goes through these steps to enable group chat:

 * User navigates to a list of chat channels they can join.
 To start there will be none, so they must create the first one.
-* The user hits "Create Chat Channel" and generates a chat channel with an id.
+* The user clicks "New Channel" to create a new chat channel.
 * The mobile app queries the channel for previous messages and indicates to Stream that we'd like to watch this channel for new messages.
-The mobile app listens for new messages.
+This process creates the channel in Stream.
+This The mobile app listens for new messages.
 * The user creates a new message and sends it to the Stream Chat API.
 Stream broadcasts this message to all users watching that channel.
 * When the message is broadcast, including messages created by the user, the mobile application consumes the event and displays the message.